harmon25/elixir_udp_server/README.md

 # LogServer
-- Supervised Genserver running a UDP server
+- Elixir Application module which used to start a supervised UDP Server
-- can specify which port to listen on, defaults to 1514
+- accepts a handler function and port as paramters

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: